pingcap/community/incubator/README.md

 community.
 Mentors will express their intention to support the program by replying to the proposal issue and help guide the team through the process.
 The majority of the mentorship, review, and advice will come from the Mentor(s).
-Being a Mentor is a significant amount of work and active participation in the sponsored project is encouraged.

-#### Get approval of PMC (Project Management Committee)
+#### Get approval from PMC (Project Management Committee)

 Once 2 PMC Members approve, features will enter incubation.
 PMC will express their approval by replying “LGTM (look good to me)” to the proposal issue.

-#### Complete team member recruitment
+#### Recruit team members

-The recruitment of team members is expected to be completed within 1 week after the approval of PMC.
+The recruitment of team members is expected to be completed within 1 week after PMC's approval

 If the recruitment of members is not completed within the specified time, PMC will assist the team formation or delay the project approval.